 - Bring the pot to a simmer, then reduce the heat to medium low.
 Let simmer gently until the sauce thickens slightly and the chicken is tender and cooked through, about 20 minutes.

-- Uncover and stir in the peas.
+- Stir in the peas.

 - Let cool for 3 to 4 minutes, and then stir in the Greek yogurt (do not stir in the Greek yogurt right away or it may curdle).
 Enjoy warm with rice or naan and a sprinkle of fresh cilantro.